What is a collaborative divorce?

 The first step of a collaborative divorce is for each party to hire their own attorney.
 The attorneys should both be trained in the collaborative law method and understand the negotiation process.

-After this, each party should meet with their attorney separately and identify their overall settlement goals.
-These goals will help the attorney understand the limits for working with each individual asset affected by the negation process.
+After this, each party should meet with their collaborative divorce attorney separately and identify their overall settlement goals.
+These goals will help the divorce attorney understand the limits for working with each individual asset affected by the negation process.